 \abstract { Galaxy major mergers are indicated as one of the principal pathways to trigger active galactic nuclei (AGN).
-We present the first detection of major mergers in the Euclid Deep Fields and analyse their connection with AGN, showcasing the statistical power of the \Euclid data.
-We constructed a stellar-mass-complete {($M_{\star}>10^{9.8}\,M_{\odot}$)} sample of galaxies from the first quick data release (Q1), in the redshift range $z=0.5$--2.
-We selected AGN using X-ray detections, optical spectroscopy, mid-infrared (MIR) colours, and processing \IE observations with an image decomposition algorithm.
+We present the first {statistical analysis of the major merger and AGN connection} in the Euclid Deep Fields, and showcase the statistical power of the \Euclid data.
+We constructed a stellar-mass-complete {($M_{\star}>10^{9.8}\,M_{\odot}$)} sample of galaxies from the quick data release (Q1) in the redshift range $z=0.5$--2.
+We selected AGN using X-ray detections, optical spectroscopy, and mid-infrared (MIR) colours, and by processing \IE observations with an image decomposition algorithm.
 We used convolutional neural networks trained on cosmological hydrodynamic simulations to classify galaxies as mergers and non-mergers.
-We found a larger fraction of AGN in mergers compared to the non-merger controls for all AGN selections, with AGN excess factors ranging from 2 to 6.
-The largest excess is seen in the MIR-selected AGN.
-Likewise, a generally larger merger fraction ($f_{\rm merg}$) is seen in active galaxies than in the non-active controls, with the excess depending on the AGN selection method.
+We found a larger fraction of AGN in mergers compared to the non-merger controls for all AGN selections, with AGN excess factors ranging from two to six.
+The largest excess we observed was in the MIR AGN.
+Likewise, a generally larger merger fraction ($f_{\rm merg}$) was seen in active galaxies than in the non-active controls, with the excess depending on the AGN selection method.
 Furthermore, we analysed $f_{\rm merg}$ as a function of the AGN bolometric luminosity ($L_{\rm bol}$) and the contribution of the point-source component to the total galaxy light {in the \IE-band} ($f_{\rm{PSF}}$) as a proxy for the relative AGN contribution fraction.
-We uncovered a rising $f_{\rm merg}$, with increasing $f_{\rm{PSF}}$ up to $f_{\rm{PSF}}\simeq 0.55$, after which we observed a decreasing trend.
+We uncovered a rising $f_{\rm merg}$, with an increasing $f_{\rm{PSF}}$ up to $f_{\rm{PSF}}\simeq 0.55$, after which we observed a decreasing trend.
 In the range $f_{\rm{PSF}} = 0.3$--0.7, mergers appear to be the dominant AGN fuelling mechanism.
 We then derived the point-source luminosity ($L_{\rm{PSF}}$) and showed that $f_{\rm merg}$ monotonically increases as a function of $L_{\rm{PSF}}$ at $z<0.9$, with $f_{\rm merg}\geq50\%$ for $L_{\rm{PSF}}\simeq 2\times10^{43}\,{\rm erg\,s^{-1}}$.
 Similarly, at $0.9\leq z \leq 2$, $f_{\rm merg}$ rises as a function of $L_{\rm{PSF}}$, though mergers do not dominate until $L_{\rm{PSF}} \simeq 10^{45}\,{\rm erg\,s^{-1}}$.
-For the X-ray and spectroscopically detected AGN we derived the bolometric luminosity, $L_{\rm bol}$, which has a positive correlation with $f_{\rm merg}$ for X-ray AGN, while there is a less pronounced trend for spectroscopically-selected AGN due to the smaller sample size.
+For the X-ray and spectroscopically detected AGN, we derived the bolometric luminosity, $L_{\rm bol}$, which has a positive correlation with $f_{\rm merg}$ for X-ray AGN, while there is a less pronounced trend for spectroscopically selected AGN due to the smaller sample size.
 At $L_{\rm bol} > 10^{45}\,{\rm erg\,s^{-1}}$, AGN mostly reside in mergers.
-We concluded that mergers are most strongly associated with the most powerful and dust-obscured AGN, typically linked to a fast-growing phase of the supermassive black hole, while other mechanisms, such as secular processes, might be the trigger of less luminous and dominant AGN. } \keywords{Galaxies: interactions -- Galaxies: evolution -- Galaxies: active -- Galaxies: statistics} \titlerunning{First \Euclid statistical study of galaxy mergers} \authorrunning{Euclid Collaboration: A.~La~Marca et al.}
+We conclude that mergers are most strongly associated with the most powerful and dust-obscured AGN, which are typically linked to a fast-growing phase of the supermassive black hole, while other mechanisms, such as secular processes, might be the trigger of less luminous and dominant AGN. } \keywords{Galaxies: interactions -- Galaxies: evolution -- Galaxies: active -- Galaxies: statistics}